oracle-devrel/devo.tutorials/learning-languages-with-oracle-cloud.md

 redirect_from: "/collections/tutorials/learning-languages-with-oracle-cloud/"
 ---

-{% img alignright assets/the-whiteboard.jpg 400 400 "A whiteboard for learning the Japanese language." %}
+{% imgx alignright assets/the-whiteboard.jpg 400 400 "A whiteboard for learning the Japanese language." %}

 こんにちは！